TsTsoundz/simple_shell/README.md

-Simple_shell a project done by tw people to mark the end of sprint one
+Simple_shell a project done by two people to mark the end of sprint one
+arthur: prince and kunbi